verygoodsoftwarenotvirus/naff/README.md

 NAFF is primarily meant to generate CRUD code for a number of custom data types.
 The idea is you think of what your individual database tables might look like as plain objects, and write your input package accordingly.

-I'm gonna write a blog post about this eventually, but the long and short of it is: I have an irrational distaste towards so-called "batteries included" web frameworks, and ORMS (almost equally).
+I may write a blog post about this one day, but the long and short of it is: I have an irrational distaste towards so-called "batteries included" web frameworks, and ORMS (almost equally).

-The goal for NAFF is to generate well-tested, fleshed-out web server repositories that don't have these sorts of dependencies.

-NAFF doesn't just generate primary application logic, it also generates:
+The goal for NAFF is to generate well-tested, capable service repositories.
+As such, NAFF doesn't just generate primary application logic, it also generates:

 - the Makefile and all relevant targets
 - A service client
 - Unit tests with 90+% code coverage
 - Integration tests for all databases
-- Load tests for all databases
-- Frontend (browser-driven) tests for multiple browsers
+- Setup for browser-driven tests for multiple browsers
 - Mandatory user 2FA
-- OAuth2 authentication
+- PASETO authentication
 - Database migrations/querying code
 - All dependency injection code
 - Dockerfiles
 - Docker-compose files
 - Routing code
-- CI scripts
+- GitLab CI scripts
-- a very very basic frontend in Svelte
 - Telemetry (tracing/logging/metrics collection)
-- Configuration parsing/rendering
+- Secure configuration parsing/rendering
 - Prometheus and Grafana configuration files
-- Fairly strict linter configuration
+- Fairly strict linter configuration and code that adheres to it
-- Webhook/Websocket support via [https://gitlab.com/verygoodsoftwarenotvirus/newsman](Newsman)

 NAFF has support for multiple database providers.
 Currently those are:

 - PostgreSQL
-- Sqlite3
-- MariaDB
+- MySQL

 Each of these may be (de)activated to your liking.

 ## usage

 Start by defining any arbitrary Go package with some types in it.
-For instance, say I have a Go package `gitlab.com/verygoodsoftwarenotvirus/addressbook`, with a file `types.go` with the following:
+For instance, say I have a Go package `vcsproviderofchoice.here/verygoodsoftwarenotvirus/addressbook`, with a file `types.go` with the following:

 ```go
 package addressbook